Benjamin Franklin

 One of the most important things you can do if you are feeling even slightly unwell is to wear a mask.
 Masks are not just for protecting yourself; they are also a key measure in protecting others.
 As Dr. Greenspan states, “Wearing a mask, particularly in crowded environments like airports or airplanes, can reduce the spread of respiratory droplets, which is how many viruses, including the flu and COVID-19, are transmitted.”

 Masks are particularly effective in preventing the spread of illnesses when you are coughing or sneezing.
 They can capture the droplets that would otherwise travel through the air and infect others.
 It is essential to wear the mask properly, always covering both your nose and mouth.
-Always bring several masks with you, as they should be replaced if they become damp or dirty.
+Always bring several masks, as they should be replaced if they become damp or dirty.

 Masks are a soapbox for me.
-I have heard too often inconsiderate people say why should I care if I pass my illness to someone else?
+I have heard too often inconsiderate people say Why should I care if I pass my illness to someone else?
 I won’t wear a mask.
 That is their responsibility, not mine.
-First of all, that is selfish and cruel.
+First, that is selfish and cruel.
 Though masks are a sound barrier, they are not perfect.
 If you are carrying a high viral load of any virus, the quickest exposure could become very serious for someone who is elderly or has a compromised health condition.
-That person next to you may be coming back from a family emergency and have no choice but to fly home.
+The person next to you may be returning from a family emergency and have no choice but to fly home.
 Please be a good citizen and protect those around you.

 6. Stay Away from Sick Travelers When Possible

-Traveling during the winter means encountering more people who are likely dealing with some form of illness.
-Dr. Greenspan suggests, “If you notice that someone is visibly sick, with a cough or cold symptoms, try to maintain a safe distance.
+Traveling during the winter means encountering more people who are likely to be ill.
+Dr. Greenspan suggests, “If you notice that someone is visibly sick, with cough or cold symptoms, try to maintain a safe distance.
 While it may be difficult on a plane, you can always let the flight attendants know about your concern.”

 Airplanes are notorious for close quarters, but there are still strategies to reduce the risk of exposure:

-- Choose your seat wisely: If possible, choose an aisle seat to avoid the constant coughing or sneezing from passengers seated beside you.
+- Choose your seat wisely: If possible, select an aisle seat to avoid constant coughing or sneezing from nearby passengers.

 - Use a personal air purifier: Portable air purifiers can help clean the air around you, especially in environments like airplanes where air circulation can be limited.
 They can be worn around the neck or on a shirt.
 We have never used them, but we know many who swear by them.
 This link is a well-rated one on Amazon.